Dauphin Island Campground: Camp Next to the Gulf and Mobile Bay

 Is There Cell Phone Reception?

-Yes, there is cell phone reception on Dauphin Island.
-Depending on where you are standing and your service provider, you can get pretty decent internet as well on your cell phone.
+Yes, there is cell phone reception.
+You can get decent coverage depending on where you are standing and your service provider.

-Hurricane season along the Gulf of Mexico is technically from June 1 through November 30.
+Hurricane season along the Gulf of Mexico is June through November.
 Be mindful of the weather when booking accommodations during this time of year.

 Dauphin Island Campground Review

-Dauphin Island Campground was great!
+The campground was great.
 Since we have a smaller camper, the Aliner Ranger 12, the camp hostess put us where they used to host tent campers.
 So, we had a large area of the campground to ourselves.
-As a result, we did not feel crowded.

 The campsite was under a beautiful tall coastal forest and shaded nicely.

-In addition, some trails lead through the Audubon Bird Sanctuary, and there is a paved sidewalk along the main street.
+Some trails lead through the Audubon Bird Sanctuary, and there is also a paved sidewalk along the main street.
+We walked everywhere.
+It was wonderful.

 We were also right next to the Mobile Bay Ferry.
-So, we took the ferry with our Aliner to Fort Morgan to continue our road trip east to Gulf Shores and Pensacola!
+So, we took the ferry with our camper to Fort Morgan and continued our road trip east to Gulf Shores and Pensacola.

 If you have a larger RV, you will likely be closer to your neighbor.